- A balanced, diversified portfolio includes a combination of tax-advantaged, tax-free and fully taxable investment vehicles and investment accounts.

 Here’s a high-level look at how some common investment vehicles and accounts are taxed.
 This is not an exhaustive list and determining taxes on investments can be complex, so it’s a good idea to talk to a tax professional about your specific situation.

 Fully taxable investment vehicles

 These investment vehicles do not receive preferential tax treatment.
-You will pay taxes on the income you earn through interest, dividend distributions or capital gains.
+You’ll pay taxes on the income you earn through interest, dividend distributions or capital gains.
 However, there are no limits on how much you can invest.

 Dividend distributions you receive from stocks are usually taxable, and the rate varies depending on the type of dividend:

 - Nonqualified dividends are taxed at your ordinary income tax rate.

 - Qualified dividends are taxed at a lower rate based on your taxable income and filing status and capped at 20%.1 Factors that determine whether a dividend is qualified are the time you’ve owned the stock, country of origin and the type of distribution received.

 If you sell your shares, you’re taxed on capital gains.
 The capital gains rate varies based on how long you’ve held the stock:

 - With stocks held for less than a year, you’ll pay a short-term capital gains rate that is generally the same as your ordinary income tax rate.